Meteor air burst: Airburst explosions

 The use of the term explosion is somewhat loose in this context, and can be confusing.
-This confusion is exacerbated by the tendency for airburst energies to be expressed in terms of nuclear weapon yields, as when the Tunguska airburst is given a rating in megatons of TNT.
+This confusion is exacerbated by the tendency for airburst energies to be expressed in terms of nuclear weapon yields, as when the Tunguska event airburst is given a rating in megatons of TNT.
 Large meteoroids do not explode in the sense of chemical or nuclear explosives.
 Rather, at a critical moment in its atmospheric entry the enormous ram pressure experienced by the leading face of the meteoroid converts the body's immense momentum into a force blowing it apart over a nearly instantaneous span of time.
 That is, the mass of the meteoroid suddenly ceases to move at orbital speeds when it breaks up.
 Conservation of energy implies much of this orbital velocity is converted into heat.

 In essence, the meteoroid is ripped apart by its own speed.
 This occurs when fine tendrils of superheated air force their way into cracks and faults in the leading face's surface.
 Once this high pressure plasma gains entry to the meteoroid's interior it exerts tremendous force on the body's internal structure.
 This occurs because the superheated air now exerts its pressure over a much larger surface area, as when the wind suddenly fills a sail.
 This sudden rise in the force exerted on the meteoroid overwhelms the body's structural integrity and it begins to break up.
 The breakup of the meteoroid yields an even larger total surface area for the superheated air to act upon and a cycle of amplification rapidly occurs.
 This is the explosion, and it causes the meteoroid to disintegrate with hypersonic velocity, a speed comparable to that of explosive detonation.